Severe Asthma ToolkitSevere Asthma Toolkit

 • Severe asthma registries allow us to characterise severe asthma phenotypes in the real-world setting and provide insight into patient eligibility and suitability for new and emerging targeted treatments.

-• Biologic treatments and procedures like bronchial thermoplasty (BT) are being evaluated through severe asthma registries.
+• Monoclonal antibody treatments and procedures like bronchial thermoplasty (BT) are being evaluated through severe asthma registries.

 • Severe asthma networks, such as the Australasian Severe Asthma Network (ASAN), facilitate the multi-centre and standardised data collection required for severe asthma registries.